 The District has been successful in multiple efforts associated with its SWUCA goals.
 Partnering with the Peace River Manasota Regional Water Supply Authority, the District has assisted in developing a sustainable water supply to meet the needs of a fourcounty region in the south.
 The District has also assisted with the creation of the PRWC and is helping to fund its evaluation and development of AWS projects, including conservation.
-The District's cooperativelyfunded FARMS Program has helped the agricultural community reduce its use of groundwater from the Upper Floridan aquifer.
-The FARMS Program and other conservation efforts have reduced Upper Floridan groundwater withdrawals in the SWUCA, which has helped to increase groundwater levels in the MIA to within a few tenths of a foot of reaching the SWIMAL.
-Reaching the SWIMAL is the first step in meeting the Recovery Strategy's goal to slow saltwater intrusion.
-The District's Lake Hancock Lake Level Modification Project became fully operational in 2014 to help recover the minimum flows for the upper Peace River.
+The District's cooperativelyfunded FARMS Program has helped the agricultural community reduce its use of groundwater from the Upper Floridan aguifer.
+The FARMS Program and other conservation efforts have reduced Upper Floridan groundwater withdrawals in the SWUCA, which has helped to increase groundwater levels in the MIA.
+The SWIMAL elevation of 13.1 feet above the NGVD29 must be met or exceeded for five consecutive years.
+In 2018 and 2019, this elevation was met or exceeded.
+Achieving the SWIMAL is the first step in meeting the recovery strategy's goal to slow saltwater intrusion.
+To further this effort, the District will reevaluate the SWIMAL in 2023 to incorporate updated data and model information.
+The District's Lake Hancock Lake Level Modification Project became fully operational in 2014 and a reservation was established in 2020 for water stored in Lake Hancock and released to Lower Saddle Creek to help recover the minimum flows for the upper Peace River.

-Significant challenges remain in meeting minimum levels for Ridge lakes in Highlands and Polk counties but progress is being made.
+Significant challenges remain in meeting minimum levels for Ridge lakes in Highlands and Polk counties, but progress is being made.
 Individual lake restoration projects have been initiated for several lakes in this area.
 While the southern portion of Polk County is included in the SWUCA, all of Polk County is part of a designated Central Florida Water Initiative (CFWI) planning region that is reaching sustainable groundwater withdrawal limits, facing increased demands on water resources and inconsistencies among regulatory programs.